MightySlaytanic/pihole-nocache/README.md

 This is an image based on *pihole/pihole:latest*  that simply forces CACHE_SIZE to ZERO.
 If you are wondering why I want to set it to zero, it is because I'll use unbound resolver with its own caching and DNSSEC validation, so I do not want Pi-hole caching to interfere with cache management of Unbound (if Pi-hole caches replies,  unbound cache refresh with prefetch is not triggered).

 **WARNING**: the image is automatically rebuilt every night, if the official image pihole-pihole:latest image is updated.
-Since I'm modifying the /root/ph_install.sh initialization script it can stop working its behavior is changed.
+Since I'm modifying the /etc/.pihole/automated\ install/basic-install.sh (previously was /root/ph_install.sh) initialization script it can stop working if its behavior is changed.

     sed -i -e "s:CACHE_SIZE=[0-9]\+:CACHE_SIZE=0:g" /root/ph_install.sh
+	sed -i -e "s:CACHE_SIZE=[0-9]\+:CACHE_SIZE=0:g" /etc/.pihole/automated\ install/basic-install.sh

 More info on my Medium article where I talk about my Pi-hole + Unbound home setup: https://medium.com/nerd-for-tech/recursive-dns-resolver-with-ad-blocking-features-dea766d4f703